Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.02 team ERA that ranks 13th among all MLB pitching staffs.
+- The Yankees have the 12th-ranked team ERA among all MLB pitching staffs (4.01).

+- Yankees pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- His most recent time out was on Friday against the Tampa Bay Rays, when the right-hander threw 7 2/3 innings, surrendering one earned run while giving up three hits.
+- In his last outing on Saturday against the Tampa Bay Rays, the right-hander went 6 2/3 innings, giving up one earned run while surrendering six hits.

+- In 27 games this season, the 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.